We Eat and Sleep This Hospitality Stuff

 4. B&B owners don’t prepare the breakfast themselves.
 FALSE.

 Many owners are great home chefs in their own right, and love perfecting recipes or coming up with new ones of their own.
-After countless requests from guests, the Wisconsin B&B Association even developed its own recipe book, now in its seventh edition and available for purchase online.
-Each year, we also hold a statewide recipe cook-off.
-The competition is stiff and the winning recipes out of this world.
+After countless requests from guests, the Wisconsin B&B Association even developed its own recipe book, now in its eitghth edition and available for purchase online.

 5. You must eat breakfast with strangers.
 FALSE.

 You may interact as much or as little as you like at many inns.
 Just communicate your preference when making the reservation.
-Some inns even deliver breakfast to your room.
+Some inns deliver breakfast to your room or have tables for 2 in their dining room.

 6. Innkeepers prefer not to be asked questions.
 FALSE.